Benninkmolen, Doetinchem: History

 In 1856, a tower mill was built for B Vels.
 It was named the Velsmolen.
 The mill was demolished in 1920 due to its poor condition.
 The mill was replaced by a smock mill, which used the smock of the Buursinkmolen, Zelhem, Gelderland and machinery from various mills.
 It had a pair of Patent sails and a pair of Common sails.
 On 10 August 1925, the mill was severely damaged in a storm.
 Most of the shutters of the Patent sails were lost, with some of them being found 2 km away.
 The mill was not repaired, and was used by the local fire brigade for training exercises.

 In 1976, the mill was sold to the Gemeente Doetinchem.
 The mill was restored in 1980.
 Its name was changed from Velsmolen to Benninkmolen, after its first owner, J F Bennink.
 On restoration, the Patent sails were replaced by Common sails.
-Benninkmolen is listed as a Rijksmonument, № 13087.
+Benninkmolen is listed as a Rijksmonument, No. 13087.